wslh-bio/dryad/README.md

 **wslh-bio/dryad** is a NextFlow pipeline to construct reference free core-genome historical  or SNP phylogenetic trees for examining prokaryote relatedness in outbreaks.
 Dryad performs both a reference free core-genome analysis based off of the approach outlined by Oakeson et. al and/or a SNP analysis using Parsnp and Mashtree.

-Dryad processes fasta files that have been processed either by [Spriggan](https://github.com/wslh-bio/spriggan) or by [Phoenix](https://github.com/CDCgov/phoenix).
+Dryad analyzes fasta files that have been processed either by [Spriggan](https://github.com/wslh-bio/spriggan) or by [Phoenix](https://github.com/CDCgov/phoenix).
 Dryad is split into two major workflows:
 1. A workflow dedicated to fine scale outbreak investigations that are within a singular outbreak.
 2. A workflow dedicated to identifying historical relatedness across multiple years and multiple outbreaks.